henrylukito/db2/README.md

 ## How to ensure nodes/relationships have certain properties?

 You can specify what properties a node under a certain collection should have with `setcolprop`.
-Dictionary object is `colprop` and YAML file is `collectionproperties.yml`.
+The dict object is `colprop` and YAML file is `collectionproperties.yml`.

-By calling `fillcolprop`, the function will search for nodes under the collection that do not yet have that property, and prompt user for the property value, which will then be saved.
+There's a special function called `fillcolprop`, which when called will search for nodes in that collection that do not yet have that property, and prompt user for the property value, which will then be saved.

-Equivalent for relationship is `relprop`.
-By calling `fillrelprop`, it will search all relationship instances (i.e., between different source node and target node) that do not yet have the property, and prompt user for the property value.
+The equivalent for relationship is `relprop`.
+It will search all relationship instances (i.e., between different source node and target node) that do not yet have the property, and prompt user for the property value.

 ## How to use these objects once they're loaded?

-Aside from editing and ensuring the files and dict objects are consistent, the module currently doesn't do much when it comes to querying/data analysis.
+The module currently doesn't extend its scope much beyond editing and ensuring the dict objects and data files are in sync.

-To start with, you can use various Python features to query the dict objects like a database.
-Then you can define helper/convenience functions.
+To start with, you can use various Python features to query the dict objects like a database (e.g., list comprehension).
+You might want to define helper/convenience functions to ease the syntax.

 ### Examples: